 Beginning in Fall 2021, students will creatively problem-solve today’s most pressing issues in teaching, learning and development.
-The online Doctor of Education in Leadership program is a 48 credit-hour, three-year, cohort-based learning experience, offering students an opportunity to develop and transform educational processes, practices and organizations, implement design thinking principles, applied research methodology and emerge as a scholar-practitioner.
-Each fall and spring scholar design teams, including content experts and students, engage in the process of design thinking, research and developing a problem-based dissertation.
-Doctoral students, along with members of the scholar design team will receive individual and ongoing support throughout the Ed.D. experience.
-During the application process, students will select an area of concentration; Curriculum & Instruction or Education Administration (Missouri Advanced Superintendent Certification).
+The online Doctor of Education in Leadership program is a 48 credit-hour, three-year, cohort-based learning experience, offering students an opportunity to develop and transform educational processes, practices, and organizations, implement design thinking principles, applied research methodology and emerge as a scholar-practitioner.
+Each fall and spring scholar teams, including content experts and students, engage in the process of creative problem solving, research and developing a problem-based dissertation.
+Doctoral students receive individual and ongoing support throughout the Ed.D. experience.
+During the application process, students will select an area of concentration: Curriculum & Instruction, Education Administration (Missouri Advanced Superintendent Certification), or Higher Education Administration.

-Faculty in the Leadership Ed.D. program utilize open educational resources (OER’s), eliminating the cost of textbooks and providing access to the most current research.
-As a part of the School of Education’s Digital Initiative students will access all program materials via an iPad, which may be purchased through the university, or on a comparable device of their own.
+Faculty in the Leadership Ed.D. program utilize open educational resources (OER’s), minimizing the cost of textbooks while providing access to the most current research.
+As a part of the College of Education and Human Services' Digital Initiative students will access all program materials via an iPad, which may be purchased through the university, or on a comparable device of their own.

 All courses will be asynchronous, with planned synchronous sessions tailored to facilitate the course outcomes, as student engagement is a recognized best practice.